Last Update: 26th February 2022

 Being home to the oldest tropical rainforest has one unique advantage, as the soils are rich with nutrients and minerals known to humankind and is perfect for the proliferation of Tongkat Ali plants.

-The natural minerals found in soils unique to some of the deep rainforests in Malaysia is free from human contamination and pollutants.
+The natural minerals found in Malaysian soils in some parts of the rainforests are free from human contamination and pollutants.